How to Stay Young and Increase Your Longevity

 How to stay young: "Virtually every expert agrees that you need two grams of omega-3 fatty acids a day," says Michael Roizen, M.D., chair of the division of anesthesiology at the Cleveland Clinic in Ohio.
 Eat plenty of fatty fish such as wild salmon (a 3-ounce serving has 6.9 grams), as well as walnuts (one-half ounce has 9.2 grams), says Dr. Roizen.
 If you aren't getting enough omega-3s from your diet, consider taking fish-oil supplements.
 (Related: Vegetarian Foods That Offer a Healthy Dose of Omega-3 Fatty Acids)

 Not only can regular exercise help you lose weight (if that's what you're after), tone muscles, build healthier bones, and boost mood, it can also help you think clearly.
 Studies cited by the National Institute on Aging demonstrate a connection between physical exercise and better brain power.
 "Walking for just 10 minutes a day lowers your risk of Alzheimer's by 40 percent," says Gary Small, M.D., former director of the UCLA Longevity Center on Aging.
 "Physical conditioning reduces stress and anxiety, which wipe out your memory bank."

-How to stay young: Make time for three 20-minute workouts a week, like this 20-minute routine from celebrity trainer Lacey Stone.
+How to stay young: Make time for three 20-minute workouts a week.
 You can also run, bike, swim, dance — simply do whatever you enjoy most.